Landsbanki: International expansion

 The relatively limited size of the Icelandic market prompted Landsbanki, the first among Icelandic commercial banks, to expand and diversify outside of Iceland when it acquired the London-based Heritable Bank in 2000.
 In 2005, Landsbanki acquired three Europe securities houses: Teather & Greenwood, located in London and Edinburgh; Kepler Capital Markets, headquartered in Paris; and Merrion Capital Group in Dublin.
-These subsidiaries dealt in securities and prepared equity research in London, Paris, Frankfurt, Zurich, Nyon (25 km from Geneva), Milan, Madrid and Amsterdam.
+These subsidiaries dealt in securities and prepared equity research in London, Paris, Frankfurt, Zürich, Nyon (25 km from Geneva), Milan, Madrid and Amsterdam.
 Landsbanki's own branches in London and Amsterdam specialized in structured finance and commercial finance (asset-based lending), while Landsbanki Luxembourg handled private banking and wealth management, as well as corporate services.

 On 9 August 2007 Landsbanki completed its acquisition of UK investment bank Bridgwell plc.
 The operations of Teather & Greenwood were combined with those of Bridgewell under the brand name Landsbanki Securities (UK).
 The acquisition of Bridgewell made Landsbanki the second largest broker to listed companies on the London Stock Exchange measured by the number of clients.

 In December 2008 Kepler Capital Markets is sold to management and staff through a management-led buy-out (MBO).

 Icesave

-A deposit program for the UK market, Icesave, was launched in October 2006.
-An easy-access, online savings account, Icesave became an instant success, transforming Landsbanki's balance sheet and funding profile.
-Since launched, Icesave grew rapidly and on 31 March 2007, Icesave deposits totaled £2.8 bn with over 80,000 accounts opened.
+An online savings account program for the UK market, Icesave, was launched in October 2006.
+Icesave grew rapidly, and on 31 March 2007, its deposits totaled £2.8 bn with over 80,000 accounts opened.

 A key factor in Icesave's appeal to savers was its interest rate guarantee: The gross Annual Equivalent Rate of Interest (AER) paid on balances over £250 was guaranteed to exceed the Bank of England Base Rate by at least 0.25% until 1 October 2009 and thereafter not to be lower than the Bank of England Base Rate until 1 October 2011.
-As a result, Icesave quickly became the market leader in internet deposit savings accounts in the UK in terms of interest rates.
+As a result, Icesave quickly became the market leader in Internet deposit savings accounts in the UK in terms of interest rates.

 Icesave operated in the Netherlands from May 2008 until October 2008.

 On 7 October 2008 the Icesave UK website announced: "We are not currently processing any deposits or any withdrawal requests through our Icesave internet accounts.
 We apologize for any inconvenience this may cause our customers.
 We hope to provide you with more information shortly." and Icesave was declared in default on 8 October 2008, taking Landsbanki with it in its fall.